bootstrap-vue/bootstrap-vue/src/components/form-datepicker/README.md

 <span class="badge badge-info small">2.12.0+</span>

-To change the content of the calendar's date navigation buttons, BootstrapVue provided scoped slots for each button:
+To change the content of the calendar's date navigation buttons, BootstrapVue provides scoped slots for each button:

-- `nav-prev-decade'
+- `'nav-prev-decade'`
-- `nav-prev-year`
+- `'nav-prev-year'`
-- `nav-prev-month`
+- `'nav-prev-month'`
-- `nav-this-month` (the go to selected/today button)
+- `'nav-this-month'` (the go to selected/today button)
-- `nav-next-month`
+- `'nav-next-month'`
-- `nav-next-year`
+- `'nav-next-year'`
-- `nav-next-decade`
+- `'nav-next-decade'`

 All seven slots have the same scoped property available: